DeepRank/deeprank2/README.md

 In either case, all tests should pass.

 ### Contributing
-If you would like to contribute to the package in any way, please see [our guidelines](CONTRIBUTING.rst)
+If you would like to contribute to the package in any way, please see [our guidelines](CONTRIBUTING.rst).

 ## Quick start